The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

-Babson Board Fellows is an experiential learning program that places Babson MBA students and alumni as nonvoting members on nonprofit Boards.
-The nonprofits benefit from fresh insight as well as from student contributions to Board committees and special projects.
-Students benefit from exposure to Board-level decision-making, mentorship, and project experience.
+Babson Board Fellows is an experiential learning program that places Babson MBA students and MBA alumni as nonvoting members on nonprofit Boards.
+Nonprofits benefit from our MBAs' fresh insights as well as their contributions to board committees and special projects.
+MBAs benefit from exposure to board-level decision-making, mentorship, and project experience.

 - build a culture of service within the Babson MBA community